Chiang Ching-kuo: Early life

-Schooling protocol: 16 or 20 weeks.

-At the time of the graduation, the trainees will be able to write simple letters and keep simple accounts.
-They will be issued a diploma if they pass the examinations.
-The textbooks they used were published by the Commercial Press and were entitled "One thousand characters for the common people."
-I do not know whether you will accept my suggestion.
-If a night school is established at Wushan, it will greatly benefit the local people.

 In early 1925, Chiang entered Shanghai's Pudong College, but Chiang Kai-shek decided to send him on to Beijing because of warlord action and spontaneous student protests in Shanghai.
 In Beijing, he attended the school organized by a friend of his father, Wu Zhihui, a renowned scholar and linguist.
 The school combined classical and modern approaches to education.
 While there, Ching-kuo started to identify himself as a progressive revolutionary and participated in the flourishing social scene inside the young Communist community.
 The idea of studying in Moscow now seized his imagination.
-Within the help program provided by the Soviet Union to the countries of East Asia there was a training school that later became the Moscow Sun Yat-sen University.
+Within the help program provided by the Soviet Union to the countries of East Asia, there was a training school that later became the Moscow Sun Yat-sen University.
 The participants to the university were selected by the CPSU and KMT members, with a participation of CPC Central Committee.

 Chiang Ching-kuo asked Wu Zhihui to name him as a KMT candidate.
-Wu did not try to dissuade him, even though Wu was a key figure of the right-leaning and anti-Communist "Western Hills Group" of the KMT.
+Wu did not try to dissuade him, even though Wu was a key figure of the right-leaning and anti-Communist Western Hills Group of the KMT.
 In the summer of 1925, Chiang Ching-kuo traveled south to Whampoa Military Academy to discuss his plans for study in Moscow with his father.
 Chiang Kai-shek was not keen, but after a discussion with Chen Guofu he finally agreed.
 In a 1996 interview, Ch'en's brother, Chen Li-fu, recalled that Chiang Kai-shek accepted the plan because of the need to have Soviet support at a time when his hold over the KMT was tenuous.